 Industrial Training is COMPULSORY for all Bachelor of Computer Science and Bachelor of Information Technology students who are listed as eligible.
 Eligible students:

-- a) Must have taken all Faculty and Programme Core Courses (except Academic Project I and Academic Project II). - b) Must not register Industrial Training together with any other courses in one semester. - c) Are not allowed to postpone their Industrial Training to the final semester of their studies if they have fulfilled the stipulated requirements.
+- a) Must have taken all Faculty and Programme Core Courses (except Academic Project I and Academic Project II). - b) Must not register Industrial Training together with any other courses in one semester.

 5.4 Requirements of Organisations/Companies